Gulf of Mexico rigs

 In the previous two parts of this series, we discussed US onshore and offshore rig counts.

 Rig counts in the Louisiana section of the Gulf of Mexico, or GOM, measure offshore rig activity in the United States.
 This area accounts for almost all offshore drilling in the country.
-The Gulf of Mexico rig count was down by two compared to the previous week, with 33 rigs in the week ending March 27, 2015.
+The Gulf of Mexico rig count was down by four compared to the previous week, with 29 operating rigs in the week ending April 2, 2015.

 In 2010, the Gulf of Mexico rig count fell sharply after BP’s (BP) Deepwater Horizon oil spill, which led to government-imposed restrictions.
 The GOM rig count didn’t recover to pre-accident levels for several years.
-By September 2012, it averaged ~50 rigs, and it reached 63 in August.
-In 2014, the average rig count in the Gulf of Mexico was ~55.
-This year, it has averaged 48 so far.
-BP makes up 4.9% of the iShares Global Energy ETF (IXC).
+By September 2012, it averaged ~50 rigs.
+Then it started increasing and it reached 63 in August 2014.
+This year, it has averaged 47 so far.
+BP makes up 4.8% of the iShares Global Energy ETF (IXC).

 US offshore production unabated

 Despite a lower Gulf of Mexico rig count, US offshore oil projects are growing.
-According to the Energy Information Administration, or EIA, three deepwater projects began in the GOM in 4Q14.
-Stone Energy (SGY), Chevron (CVX), and Murphy Oil (MUR) operate these projects in mature oilfields.
+According to the U.S. Energy Information Administration, or EIA, five deepwater projects began operations in the GOM in 4Q14.
+Stone Energy (SGY), Chevron (CVX), and Murphy Oil (MUR) operate these projects.

-Stone Energy and Murphy Oil account for 2.75% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
+Murphy Oil accounts for 1.3% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
 Eight more projects are expected to come online in 2015, which will add 265,000 barrels of crude oil per day to production totals.